Why can I not be more important than a phone? She asks... when did I become that guy.

 "Big words.
 Must be good in bed."

 "Wouldn't you like to know."
-He clicked the key fob and pushed the door.
+He clicked the key fob and leaned through the door.

 Charmaine giggled as she pushed him across the threshold.